eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 tags: [sam, start, atmel, microchip, arm, microcontrollers]
 ---

+I had to add MQTT functionality to the TCP server demo from START examples.
+I found that the mqtt chat example from ASF3 is not available yet on the START platform, so I had to manually add that library to the TCP server example
 To achieve the task we must perform the following steps.

 * Copy library files to the project.